wp-plugins/wp-spritz/readme.txt

 1. Upload `wpspritz` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Follow the steps in the WpSpritz settings page!
+3. Follow the steps in the WpSpritz settings page
-3. Enjoy
+3. Enjoy!

 == Screenshots ==